A Complete Guide to Serbia Visa Application

 What may lead to the rejection of my application?

-An application will be rejected without refunds if the documents provided doesn’t meet up to the required standards.
+An application will be rejected without refunds if the documents provided don’t meet up the required standards.
 This could be as a result of invalid documents, wrong information, no proof of financial means or a lack of accommodation.

 Does my nationality determine if my application is accepted or not?